20th July 2021

 There is often plenty of time for questions, so if you have any specific worries or concerns, it’s worth noting them down to ask on the day.

 You can attend a baby first aid class at any point, on your own or with a partner and either before or after your baby is born.

-In most cases you can bring your small baby with you.
-If in doubt, ask the course provider if babies are welcome.
+In most cases you can bring your small baby with you but check with the course provider first.

 Even if you’ve already done a regular first aid course in the past, it can be worth attending one when you’re having a baby.
 There are some cases where newborn first aid is quite different from the adult version, for example when performing CPR or helping a choking infant.

-The price of the first aid course depends on both the organisation and where you live and whether you're going on your own or with someone else (such as your birth partner).
+The price of the first aid course depends on both the organisation, where you live and whether you're going on your own or with someone else (such as your birth partner).

 British Red Cross training tends to be a little more expensive than others; you can expect to pay between £45 and £60.

-The NCT Baby First Aid course (run in partnership with British Red Cross) costs £20 in Leeds, but it's £35 to attend the one in St Albans.
+The NCT Baby First Aid course (run in partnership with British Red Cross) costs from as little as £20 and due to the pandemic it's being currently run online.

 The St John’s Ambulance Essential First Aid course costs £30 for three hours anywhere in the UK.

-If time or money are preventing you from attending a session in person, there are free online videos and apps you can use to learn some of the basics:
+If money is preventing you from attending a session, there are free online videos and advice you can use to learn some of the basics: